RADIS: Remote Attestation of Distributed IoT Services: Introduction

-Remote attestation has emerged as a security mechanism that provides evidence about the trustworthiness of a device.
-The goal of a remote attestation protocol is to provide some unforgeable evidence to a remote trusted entity, called Verifier, to testify the authenticity and integrity of the internal state on an untrusted platform, called Prover.
-Typically, the internal state of resource-constrained devices comprises the program binaries stored in the program memory of the device and the runtime state of the software stored in data memory.
-During a normal software execution, the content of the program memory remains static, whereas the data memory's contents always change.
-While existing remote attestation protocols differ in the parts of the device's memory that they consider during the verification process and hardware assumptions, most of the existing attestation protocols verify only the program memory of a prover \cite{Kiyomoto2014,Yang2015,Ibrahim2016}.
-These protocols provide a checksum only for the program binaries loaded on the prover's program memory.
-The biggest drawback of these protocols is the lack of capability to detect prevalent runtime software attacks that target data memory of the devices \cite{Castelluccia2009}.
-These protocols do not guarantee the software integrity against an adversary that performs code reuse attack by exploiting memory corruption vulnerabilities to deviate an intended control-flow of a software by only changing the control-flow pointers at the runtime of an existing code, or non-control data attacks by manipulating some variables that make the control flow to follow a valid but non authorized direction.
-To mitigate the runtime attacks, some other attestation approaches have emerged in checking the correctness of the application during the execution time \cite{Kil2009,Abera2016,Zeitouni2017}.
-However, existing remote attestation schemes do not consider an interoperable IoT system, in which a compromised distributed service can impact the integrity of other devices of the distributed IoT services that interact with the malicious remote service.
+Remote attestation is used as a security protocol that provides reliable evidence about the trustworthiness of an untrusted device.
+Typically, the internal state of resource-constrained devices comprises the program binaries stored in the program memory of the device and the run-time state of the software stored in data memory.
+During a software execution, the content of the program memory remains static, whereas the data memory's contents always change.
+Most of the existing remote attestation protocols attest only the program memory, thus leaving undetected the run-time attacks, which target the data memory and do not modify the program memory of a device.
+For instance, a code-reuse attacker may exploit the Return-Oriented Programming (ROP) technique \cite{Shacham2007} to change at run-time the control-flow of genuine sequences of code (i.e., gadgets) loaded on the device's memory and, consequently, produce a malicious code execution.
+Other run-time attacks do not change the control-flow of a software, but only the data of the software by manipulating the data pointer through Data-Oriented Programming (DOP) \cite{DOP} technique.
+As the run-time attacks can become pervasive in IoT systems, some recent remote attestation approaches \cite{Kil2009,Abera2016,Zeitouni2017} have been proposed in the literature to check the integrity of the data memory.
+However, the existing run-time remote attestation schemes can perform attestation only on single devices.
+Additional research works \cite{Asokan2015,Ambrosin2016,Kohnhauser:2018,PADS}, which have proposed efficient protocols that run attestation over a large number of devices, do not consider the communication data exchanged among devices.